How does light affect our perception?

 In collaboration with Département du Val-de-Marne, as part of the creation residency aid (FR), the Lavanderia a Vapore choreographic residencies projects (IT) and additional coproducers to be finalised.

-ONE DANCE WEEK 2021 is part of the Heritage Program of Plovdiv – European Capital of Culture 2019.
+ONE DANCE WEEK 2021 is part of the Legacy Program of Plovdiv – European Capital of Culture 2019.

-LARSEN C and FUCUS GREECE are presented with the support of ONASSIS STEGI.
+LARSEN C and FOCUS GREECE are presented with the support of ONASSIS STEGI, Athens